You may be familiar with one or more versions of the ever-enduring ‘marketing funnel’:

 “Advertising is based on one thing: happiness.”
 These may be the cynical words of one questionable marketing mogul, Don Draper, but the sentiment is real.
 Brands with an authentic focus on upping their customers’ self-esteem reap the rewards.
 The days of size zero models are gone, and they’ve been replaced with poignant messaging, like Dove’s ‘Real Women’ campaign.
 Said campaign was responsible for a 700% increase in sales, while Dove remained true to its values of empowering women through ‘real’ beauty.

 Consumers are no longer consumers in the traditional sense.
 They’re part of the brand – they wear it, eat it, drive it, and most importantly, talk about it.
 Whether it’s through a logo or a slogan, brands who unite their consumers in a worthwhile cause see the best success.

 At the height of racial tensions back in June 2020, Yorkshire Tea stuck to its guns.
 It used its platform and influence to denounce racism over Twitter, and was soon joined by competing brands.
 Though the companies were competing, they put aside their commercial differences to champion a cause.
 The tweets achieved 81,000 likes and rallied supporters together, not just in their love of the tea, but in making a difference.
 They even spawned a new hashtag: #solidaritea.

-How you can follow in these brands’ success
+How you can follow these brands’ success

-Whatever your values, it is sticking to them that will establish trust in a brand and improve the all-round customer experience.
+Whatever your values, it is sticking to them that will establish trust in a brand and improve the all-around customer experience.
 Whether you’re about quality, ethics, authenticity or a little of all three, this needs to come across in your messaging, and everything that you do.

 Confused about your brand’s values?
 Speak to our marketing experts in Chorley and Bolton here.